brooksbenson/get-feedback-now/notes/client-side/billing.md

 ### Stripe Checkout React

-The native version of Stripe Checkout isn't exactly compatible with React, to make it so, we use the string checkout react npm module, a stripe checkout wrapper.
+The native version of Stripe Checkout isn't exactly compatible with React, to make it so, we use the stripe checkout react npm module, a stripe checkout wrapper component.

+#### Stripe Checkout React API

+*note*: To replace default button, pass a custom child element.
+- amount: number -- US cents
+- token: function -- callback that receives the response data from the Stripe servers
+- stripeKey: string -- an API key provided to us by Stripe

+For more info, checkout docs: https://www.npmjs.com/package/react-stripe-checkout